whyboris/utilitarianism.net/content/resources-and-further-reading.md

 ### The Mere Means Objection

 - Samuel Kerstein (2019).
-[Treating Persons as Means](https://plato.stanford.edu/archives/sum2019/entries/persons-means/), _The Stanford Encyclopedia of Philosophy_ (Summer 2019 Edition), Edward N. Zalta (ed.).
+Treating Persons as Means. <https://plato.stanford.edu/archives/sum2019/entries/persons-means/>, _The Stanford Encyclopedia of Philosophy_, Edward N. Zalta (ed.).
 - Derek Parfit (2011). _On What Matters: Vol 1_.
 Oxford University Press.
 Chapter 9: Merely as a Means.

 ### The Separateness of Persons Objection